Master in Musical Leadership

 Please click here for the application deadline.

-The project proposal must satisfy these requirements:
+The project proposal must satisfy the following requirements:

-- it should involve a range of stakeholders;
+- it should involve a range of stakeholders

-- target groups and objectives will be clearly formulated.
+- target groups and objectives will be clearly formulated

 The entrance exam comprises the following elements: